It is not any “news” that Uber driver requirements include (as explained on their website):

 You don’t want to listen to what collections says you need to do, because they will even try to get you to pay on tickets that are older than 5 years old.

-Whether your ticket is in FTA or FTP status, you don’t have to pay GC Services if the ticket is older than 5 years old, because of the 5 year dmv purge rule.
+Whether your ticket is in FTA or FTP status, you don’t have to pay your ticket is older than 5 years old, because of the 5 year dmv purge rule.

 So once again, here is a summary of the rules: